canonical/charmed-kubeflow-uats/README.md

 - Charmed Kubeflow 1.7 -> `track/1.7`

 As part of the tests, the UATs checks that the version of the applications are the ones expected for the various tracks.
-The different branches above points to a different bundle URL from the [bundle-kubeflow](https://github.com/canonical/bundle-kubeflow) repository to compare the channel in the deployment being tested. `main` branch also provides ability to specify the URL of the bundle to be used to checking by providing the `--bundle-url` argument for the tox entrypoints.
+The different branches above point to a different bundle URL from the [bundle-kubeflow](https://github.com/canonical/bundle-kubeflow) repository to compare the channels in the deployment being tested. `main` branch also provides ability to specify the URL of the bundle to be used for checking by providing the `--bundle-url` argument for the tox entrypoints.

 ### Running inside a Notebook